3miyaz/TICA-TAC/README.md

 A toDo list app built using reactJs.

+![launch](https://user-images.githubusercontent.com/46068633/154267903-4554844e-741b-40f4-b9bf-471274a25d4d.JPG)

 The app has the following functionalities:

-0. 'Launch' the app

-![launch](https://user-images.githubusercontent.com/46068633/154267903-4554844e-741b-40f4-b9bf-471274a25d4d.JPG)

 1. 'Add' tasks